 From Manila, take a flight to Cebu City.

-If you are coming from Sumilon Island, return to the mainland, and the wait for a Santander- or Bato-bound bus.
+If you are coming from Sumilon Island, return to the mainland, and wait for a Santander- or Bato-bound bus.
 Alight at Bato terminal, and then transfer to another bus bound for Cebu.
-Make sure that you hop on a bus with via Barili route.
+Make sure that you hop on a bus via Barili route.